 An introduction to the unique nature and needs of students with exceptional learning needs, early childhood through adolescence.
-Special emphasis is placed on legal issues, identification, interventions and teaching strategies for students with exceptional learning needs in the general classroom.
+Special emphasis is placed on legal issues, identification and special health issues, interventions and teaching strategies for students with exceptional learning needs in the general classroom.
 Three semester hours.